naacl-org/naacl-2022-website/_pages/venue.md

 toc: true
 ---

+NAACL 2022 will be a **hybrid** event with both on-site and virtual participation.

 ## About Seattle

 Seattle welcomes millions of visitors from around the world so many of you may already be familiar